tetratecx/tsb-single-vm/README.md

 ### TSB tenancy design

-The following diagram shows how we configured TSB multi-tenancy concepts like organization, tenants, workspaces and groups, which for the foundation of our RBAC system and also play an important role in the configuration of traffic control and security.
+The following diagram shows how we configured TSB multi-tenancy concepts like organization, tenants, workspaces and groups, which form the foundation of our RBAC system and also play an important role in the configuration of traffic control and security.

 ![TSB Tenancy](./imgs/POC-TSB-Tenancy.drawio.png "TSB Tenancy")